OlivierMounicq/CSharpNotes/Basic-Framework/CovarianceContravariance.md

 ##### Definition

-Let B is convertible to A, X has a covariant type parameter if X<B> is convertible to X<A>.
+Let B is convertible to A, X has a covariant type parameter if X<C> is convertible to X<A>.

 ##### The modifier out